Deductive reasoning: Validity and soundness

 The example's first premise is false – there are people who eat carrots who are not quarterbacks – but the conclusion would necessarily be true, if the premises were true.
 In other words, it is impossible for the premises to be true and the conclusion false.
 Therefore, the argument is "valid", but not "sound".
 False generalizations – such as "Everyone who eats carrots is a quarterback" – are often used to make unsound arguments.
-The fact that there are some people who eat carrots but are not quarterbacks proves the flaw of the argument.
+The fact that there are some people who eat carrots but are not quarterbacks proves that the argument is unsound.

 In this example, the first statement uses categorical reasoning, saying that all carrot-eaters are definitely quarterbacks.
 This theory of deductive reasoning – also known as term logic – was developed by Aristotle, but was superseded by propositional (sentential) logic and predicate logic.

 Deductive reasoning can be contrasted with inductive reasoning, in regards to validity and soundness.
 In cases of inductive reasoning, even though the premises are true and the argument is "valid", it is possible for the conclusion to be false (determined to be false with a counterexample or other means).